Philodendron Micans Plant Care

 The necessities for your Velvet leaf philodendron include a bright, indirect light source with no direct sunlight.
 You can place it near the windows with blinds that reduce the sun’s intensity.

-While they may thrive as an indoor plant in low-light environments, they will have smaller leaves and become more stemmy during their growth.
+While they may thrive as indoor plants in low-light environments, they will have smaller leaves and become more stable during their growth.
 Unless the plant is quite old, you give it too much light if the leaves become yellow.
 Retrieve it and place it somewhere else, or the sun might burn the leaves.

 Temperature Requirement